Safeguarding at St Thomas'

 The Church of England has rolled out a new policy which combines children and adults safeguarding which will be adopted later this year and maybe downloaded here The Church of England Parish Safeguarding Handbook from the Church of England web site.

-Alongside this we have a local practises, which will be downloaded here later this year
+Alongside this we have a local practises, St Thomas' Local Safeguarding Practises

 The training is also combined, has been standardized nationally and will be delivered by staff and volunteers from the diocese, or online or by our Safeguarding Advisor.